eric-tang40/softdev_springfinal/README.md

 # Description

 This website retrieves and display data regarding the Top 100 billboard.
-The song list table gives you an idea of the ranking of the top 10 songs for today.
+The song list table gives you an idea of the ranking of the top ten songs for today.
 This website is always up to date and displays data such as song title, album, label, and rank.
-We also have a search feature to look up different songs.
+We also have a search feature for songs and artists to look up different songs.
 In each song detail, you can add or remove favorites, which will appear in the favorites tab where you can also remove favorites.
+There is also a data analysis tab where you get analysis on the billboard for the past thirty Fridays.
 Multiple different users can sign up using the register feature on the website.

 # APIs